Woodya/node-gzbz2/README.md

 or

-node-waf configure [--no-bzip] [--no-gzip]
+waf way: node-waf configure [--no-bzip] [--no-gzip]

-node-waf build
+gyp way: node-gype configure  (no idea how to conditionally configure..)

-This will put the gzbz2.node binary module in build/default.
+node-gyp build

-Note: on osx, you must run node-waf with python2.6 or greater for configure to work properly.
+Note: on osx, you must run node-waf with python2.6 or greater for configure to work properly. (unsure if this applies to node-gyp)

 Quick Gzip example
 ------------------